Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 - Fixed mismatched intensity of shadow casting lights causing visible pop-in
 - Fixed lights that were made invisible with version 1.0.6.0
 - Fixed black normal map halos on several surfaces such as asphalt, sidewalks and rocks
+- Added support to disable the directional lighting clamp
 #### Shadows
 - Restored rotated disk filter from versions prior to 1.0.6.0
 - Fixed large shadow artifacts visible from high altitudes